-Another important function of the tillage model, converting standing residue to flat residue, is accomplished with the equation where STD_0 and STD are the standing residue weights before and after tillage in t ha-1 and TLD is the tillage depth in m.
+Another important function of the tillage model, converting standing residue to flat residue, is accomplished with the equation where $STD_0$ and STD are the standing residue weights before and after tillage in t ha-1 and TLD is the tillage depth in m.

-$$STD=STD_0exp(-56.9TLDEF)$$ (307)
+$STD=STD_0exp(-56.9TLDEF)$ (2.9.4)

 Other functions of the tillage component include simulating ridge height and interval and surface roughness.
 These variables are specified for each tillage implement.
 However, the ridge interval and height are computed after each tillage operation to reflect the combined effects of the current and previous operations.
-The ridge height is estimated by using the equations

-$$RHTT = RHT(k) + (RHT(k-1) - RHT(k)) exp(-TLD(k)/TLD(k-1));$$ (308)

-$$RHT(k) < RHT(k-1)$$ (308a)

-$$RHTT=RHT(k); RHT(k)>RHT(k-1)$$ (308b)
+The ridge height is estimated by using the equations where RHTT is the ridge height after the tillage operation k in m, RHT is the input ridge height for the tillage operation in m.
+After each tillage operation, the ridge interval is set to the input ridge interval of the operation with the greater RHT.

+RHTT=RHT(k)+(RHT(k-1)-RHT(k))exp(-TLD(k)/TLD(k-1)); (2.9.5) RHT(k) <rht(k-1)< td="">(2.9.5a)</rht(k-1)<> (2.9.5a) RHTT=RHT(k); RHT(k)>RHT(k-1) (2.9.5b)